M-Bekheet/learn-in-public/react/react-native-the-practical-guide/README.md

 # React Native - Apps

+_Note_: To build APK files of your project, follow this [article](https://instamobile.io/android-development/generate-react-native-release-build-android/).
+Also, set `enableProguardInReleaseBuilds` to `true` in `/android/app/build.gradle` as it decreases the build size.

 ## [Guess Number Game](/react/react-native-the-practical-guide/guess-number-mobile-app/)

 The idea is pretty simple.
 You enter a number from 1 to 100 and the app will start guessing it based on your hints.